Halston1031/Web/CS50's Web Programming with Python and JavaScript/Project/Project 0/README.md

 ## Background

-<p>Recall from lecture that we can create an HTML form using a `<form>` tag and can add `<input>` tags to create input fields for that form.
+Recall from lecture that we can create an HTML form using a `<form>` tag and can add `<input>` tags to create input fields for that form.
 Later in the course, we’ll see how to write web applications that can accept form data as input.
-For this project, we’ll write forms that send data to an existing web server: in this case, Google’s.</p>
+For this project, we’ll write forms that send data to an existing web server: in this case, Google’s.

-<p>When you perform a Google search, as by typing in a query into Google’s homepage and clicking the “Google Search” button, how does that query work?
-Let’s try to find out.</p>
+When you perform a Google search, as by typing in a query into Google’s homepage and clicking the “Google Search” button, how does that query work?
+Let’s try to find out.

-<p>Navigate to https://www.google.com/, type in a query like “Harvard” into the search field, and click the “Google Search” button.</p>
+Navigate to https://www.google.com/, type in a query like “Harvard” into the search field, and click the “Google Search” button.

-<p>As you probably expected, you should see Google search results for “Harvard.”
+As you probably expected, you should see Google search results for “Harvard.”
 But now, take a look at the URL.
-It should begin with `https://www.google.com/search`, the route on Google’s website that allows for searching.
-But following the route is a `?`, followed by some additional information.</p>
+It should begin with https://www.google.com/search, the route on Google’s website that allows for searching.
+But following the route is a `?`, followed by some additional information.

-<p>Those additional pieces of information in the URL are known as a query string.
+Those additional pieces of information in the URL are known as a query string.
 The query string consists of a sequence of GET parameters, where each parameter has a name and a value.
-Query strings are generally formatted as</p>
+Query strings are generally formatted as

 ```
 field1=value1&field2=value2&field3=value3...